New Jersey Process Servers

 The person serving the process may file an additional or amended proof of service within the time provided by R. 4:4-7.
 The court may thereafter allow any process or proof of service thereof to be amended upon such terms as it deems appropriate unless such amendment would materially prejudice the rights of the party against whom process issued.

-Please call 732-440-9477 or-email a copy of the legal documents to be served together with the name and address of the individual or entity to be served to email@example.com.
+Please call us or e-mail a copy of the legal documents or court papers together with the name and address of the individual or entity to be served to email@example.com

-Our New Jersey Process Servers specialize in serving any legal documents including:
+Our New Jersey Process Servers Specialize in Serving Legal Documents